telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview.md

 * __From the Windows Start menu:__

-   1. Open the Start menu, click __All Programs__ , then click  __Telerik__  and then                   click __Reporting__ .
+   1. Open the Start menu, click __All Programs__, then click  __Telerik__  and then                   click __Reporting__.

-   1. Click __Report Designer__ .
+   1. Click __Report Designer__.

    1. The Standalone Report Designer opens, and you can create or open a report.

-* __From another desktop application:__ Developers can enable users to start the Standalone Report Designer from another .NET desktop application.
-This is possible with the .NET Framework                [                   Process.Start                 ](                   http://msdn.microsoft.com/en-us/library/vstudio/system.diagnostics.process.start                 )  Method.
+* __From another desktop application:__ Developers can enable users to start the Standalone Report Designer from another.NET desktop application.
+This is possible with the.NET Framework                [                   Process.Start                 ](                   http://msdn.microsoft.com/en-us/library/vstudio/system.diagnostics.process.start                 )  Method.
 Optionally, the Standalone Report Designer accepts an argument path to a report document, which will be opened with the report designer.
 To provide a report definition for editing in the report designer, developers can use the                [                   Process.Start (String, String)                 ](                   http://msdn.microsoft.com/en-us/library/vstudio/h6ak8zt5                 )  Method.

 ## Major UI Elements in the Standalone Report Designer